Sunday, 5 April 2026

 • A clickbait online content producer goes to a psychic medium to find out her internet stalker's intentions.

-• A housemaid for a venerable family suspects there might be something more to them and their ever-faithful servants than meets the eye.
+• A housemaid for a venerable family suspects there might be something more to them and their faithful servants than meets the eye.

-• A wealthy businesswoman who develops military surveillance technology finds herself tempted to cross a line.
+• A wealthy businesswoman who develops military surveillance technology finds herself sorely tempted to cross a line.

-It follows my short film series Aurora (2020-2023), first short film An Impossible Poison (2017), my fifth book Asylum and Exile: Hidden Voices (2015) and the essay The Future of Serious Art (2020).
-You can find my overall career stuff and job factoids right here if you must.
+Warning Signs follows my short film series Aurora (2020-2023), first short film An Impossible Poison (2017), my fifth book Asylum and Exile: Hidden Voices (2015) and the essay The Future of Serious Art (2020).
+You can find my overall career stuff and job factoids right here if you must

 I am so happy to confirm that illustrator Ben Jones has agreed to create original cover art for Warning Signs.
 He brings his unique style, developed through projects with everyone from The Economist, The New Yorker, the BBC and The New York Times to Politico, Prospect and History Today.
 Ben illustrated The Folio Society edition of The Clockwork Orange and The Secret Agent as well as creating campaigns for luxury brand Hermès (you know I love that) and projects for the Wellbeck Museum of Witchcraft, making him the perfect gothic hipster polymath to collaborate on this landmark publication.